 Do you love teaching people to have a better relationship with their dog?
 Would you love to learn how to influence an animal’s behaviour?
 How would you like to take your training to the next level?
-Our new ACM40322 Certificate IV in Animal Behaviour and Training (previously ACM40321) is the gold star standard with input from internationally recognised experts in animal training.
-Successful completion of this course provides you with the new nationally recognised animal training qualification as well as membership to the internationally renowned Institute of Modern Dog Trainers (IMDT).
+Our ACM40322 Certificate IV in Animal Behaviour and Training (previously ACM40321) is the gold star standard with input from internationally recognised experts in animal training.
+Successful completion of this course provides you with the nationally recognised animal training qualification as well as membership to the internationally renowned Institute of Modern Dog Trainers (IMDT).

 This is a 12-month blended course and is the perfect mix of online and practical training in a supportive learning environment.
 Our philosophy incorporates modern, positive-reinforcement based and force-free animal training, perfectly combined with clear and compassionate training for the human half!
-As a graduate, you will be prepared for employment as an animal trainer.
+As a graduate, you’ll be prepared for employment as an animal trainer.

 Laura Ryder IMDTB KPACTP CPDT-KA FFCP